★ Why You’ll Love this Recipe ★

 The microwave method gets a little tedious with all the stopping and starting so that's why I settled on the sauce pan method as my preferred way to make Hollandaise sauce.
 The stove top method is how this recipe is written.

-3. Just use a sauce pan.
+Just use a sauce pan.
 This is how I do it.
 I have a double boiler, but it's more dishes to wash later.
+Just be sure to use low heat, stir, and allow time for the sauce to thicken.

 ★ Tips for Success ★